Reflect Scientific Inc Announces Year-End Financial Results for 2022

-/EIN News/ -- OREM, Utah, March 31, 2023 (GLOBE NEWSWIRE) -- Reflect Scientific Inc (OTCQB: RSCF), a provider of ultra-low temperature freezers and chillers for the biotech, pharmaceutical, and cannabis industries, today announced its financial results for the year ended December 31, 2022.
+OREM, Utah, March 31, 2023 (GLOBE NEWSWIRE) -- Reflect Scientific Inc RSCF, a provider of ultra-low temperature freezers and chillers for the biotech, pharmaceutical, and cannabis industries, today announced its financial results for the year ended December 31, 2022.

 Revenue for the year decreased by 27.5% to $2,041,297, compared to $2,814,670 in 2021, primarily due to a significant decrease in freezer and chiller sales during the third quarter and ongoing supply chain delays with manufacturers.
 However, the cost of goods sold decreased by 7.0% to $822,147, resulting in a gross profit margin of 59.7% for the year, compared to 68.6% in 2021.